iansgit1/CCINFOM-MCO2/README.md

 ## Read Me
 Hi guys!
 We can use this repo to collaboratively work on MCO2 DB App.
-I'm currently working on Return Equipment UI.
+I'm currently making the wireframes for the other transactions' wireframes.

 ## Folder Structure